auth0/terraform-provider-auth0/docs/resources/global_client.md

 page_title: "Resource: auth0_global_client"
 description: |-
   Use a tenant's global Auth0 Application client.
+  !> This resource has been deprecated in favour of the newly introduced auth0_pages resource and it will be removed in a future version.Check the MIGRATION_GUIDE https://github.com/auth0/terraform-provider-auth0/blob/main/MIGRATION_GUIDE.md for more info.
 ---

 # Resource: auth0_global_client

 Use a tenant's global Auth0 Application client.

+!> This resource has been deprecated in favour of the newly introduced `auth0_pages` resource and it will be removed in a future version.Check the [MIGRATION_GUIDE](https://github.com/auth0/terraform-provider-auth0/blob/main/MIGRATION_GUIDE.md) for more info.

 ## Example Usage